 The concept for the Tamiami Trail (aka US 41) began in the early 1900s.
 After several designations and sections added, US 41 is coming to fruition.
-In the 1950s, the newly configured US 41 was extended eastward and northward, first to downtown Miami along US 1 in 1950, then to Miami Beach along US 1 and SR A1A in 1953.
+In the 1950s, the newly configured US 41 was extended eastward and northward.
+First to downtown Miami along US 1 in 1950, then to Miami Beach along US 1 and SR A1A in 1953.
 While US 41 and SR 90 have not significantly changed since the 1960s, its importance to travelers of southeastern Florida has changed since the opening of Alligator Alley to the north in 1968.
-Resulting in some easing of traffic outside of urban regions as these areas still deal with congestion to this day mainly in particular areas.
+Which is why there has been some easing of traffic outside of urban regions as these areas still deal with congestion to this day mainly in particular areas.

 The plant and animal life are pretty amazing here.
 You will find two trees growing into each other; one of them is wrapped around the other.
 It is quite interesting to see.
-There is a nice variety of trees and plants here and the wildlife enjoy it as well.
+The variety of trees and plants is quite vast here and the wildlife enjoy it as well.
 As you slowly peruse along the boardwalk, you will notice how very peaceful and quiet it is.
-Don’t plan on doing a lot of talking on your phone, as there may not be cell phone service throughout much of this park because of how remote it is.
+Don’t plan on doing a lot of talking on your phone, because cell phone service is limited or none throughout much of this remote park.

 This park is truly extraordinary in ways that you may not be aware of.
 You ask the question, ‘why care about a swamp?’
 Well, it is very simple.
 Water is the key.
 Fresh water is the most vital thing to all of us and much of the life on earth.
 This is what makes the state of Florida so critical to the livelihoods of all residents as well as our environment all around.
 The ecosystem that makes up the Everglades region is extraordinary!